nodejs/node/doc/api/packages.md

 absolute subpath of the package such as `require('/path/to/node_modules/pkg/subpath.js')` will still load `subpath.js`.

-All modern JS build tools support the `"exports"` field, but if necessary for compatibility with specific tooling or Node.js versions < 12.7.0, the `"main"` field can be included alongside `"exports"`:
+All supported versions of Node.js (since 12.7.0) and modern build tools support the `"exports"` field.
+For projects using an older version of Node.js or a related build tool, compatibility can be achieved by including the `"main"` field alongside `"exports"`:

 ```json
 {